SNRA to open popular recreational sites

-The Sawtooth National Forest will open over 40 developed recreation sites today, June 5, in addition to the 26 sites opened last month.
+The Sawtooth National Forest will open more than 40 developed recreation sites Friday, June 5, in addition to the 26 sites that opened last month.

 Sites open as of today include popular camping areas such as Alturas Inlet Campground, Pettit Lake Campground and Redfish Inlet Campground.
 Further south, Caribou, North Fork, Easley and Caribou campgrounds are open.